-Think about how your body responds to angry and rude people, or happy and polite people.
+Think about how your body responds to angry and rude people or happy and polite people.
 Think about how your body language changes toward people who encourage and flatter you.
 How do you stand, what is the position of your head or your hands, what about your facial expressions?
-It’s very hard to fake body language as they are subconscious reactions.
+It’s tough to fake body language as they are subconscious reactions.

-So, next time you are in the company of some people, pay attention to what they do with their hands, where they look, or how they hold their body, you will soon learn what body language fits with what situation.
-These subconscious cues will help you understand how the person represents the world internally so you are able to create rapport more easily.
+So, next time you are in the company of some people, pay attention to what they do with their hands, where they look, or how they hold their body.
+You will soon learn what body language fits with what situation.
+These subconscious cues will help you understand how the person represents the world internally to help you create rapport more easily.

 By listening carefully to the person, you will be able to determine what NLP “type” they are, and then match their language establishing rapport.

-In NLP there are three “types” of people, Visual, Auditory and Kinesthetic.
-When you are able to determine the persons preferred communication “type”, you will be able to deliberately create rapport with them.
+In NLP, there are three “types” of people, Visual, Auditory and Kinesthetic.
+When you can determine the person’s preferred communication “type”, you will create rapport with them deliberately.

 Visual people will say things like, “I can see how that would work” or “I am getting a clearer picture now”.

-A person who is auditory may say something like, “I understand you loud and clear” or “Now that you’ve voiced your opinion, may I tell you what would resonate with me?”
+An auditory person may say something like, “I understand you loud and clear” or “Now that you’ve voiced your opinion, may I tell you what would resonate with me?”

-A kinesthetic person may say something like, “That feels great to me” or I am grasping what you are saying to me”.
+A kinaesthetic person may say something like, “That feels great to me” or I am grasping what you are saying to me”.